-During 2013-14, the allotment for housing (rent and utilities) for Tulane University graduate students is about \$960 per month.
-A higher housing expense might have been covered by spending less in other categories (for example, less than \$795 per month for food and transportation), but could not be covered with additional educational loans or other financial aid.
+During 2014-15, the allotment for housing (rent and utilities) for Tulane University graduate students is about \$975 per month.
+A higher housing expense might be obtainable if one spends less in other categories (for example, less than \$807 per month for food and transportation), but could not be covered with additional educational loans or other financial aid.